 The case against Catlett, who had never gone to trial, was dismissed as well.

-In November 2022, a jury awarded Hill $25.5 million after a trial of a separate federal civil rights lawsuit filed in 2016 seeking damages for his wrongful conviction in the rape case.
+In November 2022, a federal jury had awarded Hill $25.5 million after a trial of a separate civil-rights lawsuit filed in 2016 seeking damages for his wrongful conviction in the rape case.
+The defendants appealed the verdict, and Hill settled that case in 2023 for $9 million.
+As part of the settlement, Hill agreed to dismiss his lawsuit related to the wrongful murder conviction.

 – Maurice Possley